 It is best to check with your Grant or Contract Officer so they can advise you on how to proceed in your individual situation.

-The Principal Investigator (PI) and department monitor all spending.
+The Principal Investigator (PI) and the department monitor all spending.
 Once the threshold has been reached, it is the PI's responsibility to notify the sponsor.
 Contact your Grant or Contract Officer for assistance or questions related to these notifications.

-There are multiple steps and approvals required in order to transfer an existing award to another institution when a Principal Investigator (PI) is leaving CU and wishes to transfer active awards.
+There are multiple steps and approvals required in order to transfer an existing award to another institution when a Principal Investigator (PI) is leaving CU Boulder and wishes to transfer active awards.

-Typically a transfer will involve relinquishing the unexpended balance on an award back to the sponsor, who will then reissue it to the new institution.
+Typically, a transfer will involve relinquishing the unexpended balance on an award back to the sponsor, who will then reissue it to the new institution.

 Required supporting documentation typically includes a budget, budget justification, and statement of work.
 There may be additional requirements depending on the sponsor.
 The PI and/or Department Administrator will need to work with the Grant Accountant to ensure there are no outstanding encumbrances and to determine the final transfer amount.